niacdoial/AO3-stylish-downloader/README.md

   Open a console in the folder where `main.py` is located, and type `py .\main.py -h` to get a help text.
 Then, do that again, but replace `-h` by the arguments you want (example: `archiveofourown.org/works/12345678  .\output.epub`).

 - **fully interactive command line**
   Open a console where `main.py` is located, and launch `py .\interact.py`.
 You will be guided through the entire process.
+You should also be able to simply double click on `./interact.py` from the file explorer instead of launching it from the command line.

 - **Graphical interface**
   To be implemented